Lomztein/Moduthulhu/README.md

 Usage of MultiConfig and MultiEntry can be seen in [Server Messages Module](ServerMessagesModule/ServerMessagesModule.cs), along with examples of creating a module in general.

 Finally, you can implement IConfigurable on anything if to help you out a bit.
 This interface contains a `Configure` method, which is supposed to contain the code which sets the variables from config.
 Implementing IConfigurable in a module tells the module manager to automatically configure the module just before Initialize is called, but after PreInitialize.

+### Building your modules

+You're going to want to build your modules into .dll files for the core to load up and.
+The simple way to do this is just to build the project as with any other, and moving the primary output file into the build cores Modules folder.
+This should be fairly straightforward for anyone who've used Visual Studio in the past, albiet a bit of a trivial hassle after a few times.

+The slightly more advanced but easier once set up method is by using post-build commands.
+Right-click on your project in the solution explorer, click to "Properties", and go to the Build Events tab.
+To automatically copy the build module .dll, add this line to post-build event: `xcopy "$(TargetPath)" "$(SolutionDir)Core\bin\Debug\netcoreapp2.0\Modules\"`

+This will automatically copy the module into the given folder, which in this case is the default folder that VS builds to when you run the core project in the defualt Debug configuration.
+You can change the output path to whatever you want, but this should make it easier to test since you don't have to manually drag files around.
+Additionally, you can add more lines if you need it copied to different places or you perhaps need some additional files from the build, such as required assemblies or prerequisite modules.

+### Loading your modules

+When the bot launches, it creates an instance of ModuleManager.
+This manager automatically loads up all .dll files in the Modules folder next to Core.dll, and loads all IModule objects from these .dll files into the ModuleManager.
+Non-module .dll files are also loaded into memory, which means you can add your own libraries to the folder, and it should work just fine.
+This also means having multiple modules per .dll file is perfectly viable, however it is recommended that you don't put multiple unrelated modules into a single .dll file, since it'd make it more difficult to manage.

+The module folder also contains i small JSON file that lists each module and whether or not they are enabled.

+### Versions and compatability

+As long as the module implements the same IModule interface that the version of the bot you're running does, then it should work at the basic level no matter what.
+It's different if the module references parts of the core framework, which is more likely to change between versions.
+Same applies if the module refers to other modules.

+## Finally..

+Want your module added to the list of standard modules?
+Just create a pull request, and I'll look into it.

+I have no idea what to name this bot.
+Currently it's just named "Modular Discord Bot", but that doesn't exactly roll of the tounge.
+I'd like a different, more radical name.
+Was considering Moduthulhu, but on the other hand I think my code already has enough eldritch horrors.
+The point is that new name suggestions are very welcome!